 - Over 900 in-depth biographies cover politicians, journalists, lawyers, activists and campaigners.

-- Expanded Primary Documents section now includes 51 primary sources
+- Expanded Primary Documents section now includes over 60 primary sources.

-With an emphasis on modern pioneers from diverse racial and ethnic backgrounds such as Nancy Pelosi, Sarah Palin, Diane Wilson, Sonia Sotomayor, Anne Hutchinson, Margaret Brent, and Judy Chu, From Suffrage to the Senate covers the individuals, organizations, movements, publications, milestones, legislative victories, and court cases that have changed the face of American politics.
+With an emphasis on modern pioneers from diverse racial and ethnic backgrounds such as Kristen Gillibrand, Barbara Comstock, Maxine Waters, Nikki Haley, Pramila Jayapal, Lisa Murkowski, and Kamala Harris, From Suffrage to the Senate covers individuals, organizations, movements, publications, milestones, legislative victories, and court cases that have changed the face of American politics.
 The in-depth coverage also traces the political heritage of the abolition, labor, suffrage, temperance, and reproductive rights movements.